John Kronus: The Gangstanators (1997–1999)

-Independent circuit (2000–2002)
+Later Career (1999–2002)

-He joined the California-based Xtreme Pro Wrestling promotion.
+He joined the California-based Xtreme Pro Wrestling promotion in 1999.
 In 2000, Kronus aligned himself with the "Black Army" faction.
 He remained with XPW until leaving in 2001.
-During this period, Kronus appeared in the 2000 softcore bondage film Violence on Violence.
+During this period, Kronus appeared in the 2000 softcore bondage film "Violence on Violence".
+Also in 2000, Kronus worked for the hardcore promotion Combat Zone Wrestling.
 Kronus also helped develop and promote local Philadelphia, Pennsylvania company Dangerously Intense Wrestling.
 During his time as champion he feuded with G.O.D.D., Method and The Sickness.
 Kronus held both the DIW World Heavyweight Title and Inner City Title.

 Retirement

 In 2002, Kronus retired from professional wrestling, relocating to the Lakes Region in Sanbornton, New Hampshire.
 He temporarily came out of retirement in 2005, making two appearances with the ECW reunion promotion Hardcore Homecoming.
+His last match was a lost to Balls Mahoney.

 Death

 Caiazzo was found dead in his fiancée Brandy Laundry's home in Laconia, New Hampshire on July 18, 2007, several days after undergoing knee surgery.
 He was 38 years old.
 Caiazzo died in his sleep.
-According to an autopsy, his death was subsequently attributed to heart failure resulting from an enlarged heart.
+According to an autopsy, his death was attributed to heart failure resulting from an enlarged heart.
 He was survived by his nine-year-old son, Gage Christian Caiazzo.
 His family stated that Kronus had a history of heart problems and that he knew he could die at any time.
 Former tag team partner New Jack was the only ECW alumnus to attend his funeral.